-New China COVID curbs push copper to two-week low
+New China Covid curbs push copper to two-week low

-LONDON: Copper prices slid to near two-week lows on Monday, pressured by fresh COVID curbs in top consumer China, a stronger dollar and rising inventories in warehouses registered with the London Metal Exchange.
+LONDON: Copper prices slid to their lowest in more than two weeks on Monday, pressured by fresh COVID curbs in top consumer China, a stronger dollar and rising inventories in warehouses registered with the London Metal Exchange.

 Beijing’s most populous district urged residents to stay at home on Monday, while the capital reported an increase in COVID-19 cases.
 Local authorities in the southern Chinese city of Guangzhou locked down the area for five days.